-(1) If it is necessary to ensure continuity of a work process, an employer, after consultation with employee representatives, shall determine shift work.
-In such case the length of a shift may not exceed the regular daily working time prescribed for the relevant category of employees.
+(1) If it is necessary to ensure continuity of a work process, an employer, after consultation with the representatives of employees, shall determine shift work.
+In such case the length of a shift may not exceed the regular daily working time prescribed for the respective category of employees.